egress-caulk/hitchens/_posts/2023-9-3-heading-to-north-mountain.md

 dates: 385 - 433
 categories: xie-lingyun-謝靈運
 ---
-This poem sees Xie Lingyun journeying deep into the mountains and meaning.<!--more--> *Poet Xie*, who we first met in Li Bai's [dream](/poets/li-bai-李白/ballad-on-leaving-a-voyage-of-tianmu-mountain-in-a-dream), is regarded in the West as one of China's first 'landscape poets'.
+Xie Lingyun journeys deep into the mountains and meaning.<!--more--> *Poet Xie*, who we first met in Li Bai's [dream](/poets/li-bai-李白/ballad-on-leaving-a-voyage-of-tianmu-mountain-in-a-dream), is regarded in the West as one of China's first 'landscape poets'.
 Here we see how such definitions might be more complex than they first appear.

 <br>